 While there isn’t a fixed schedule for updates, insurers tend to respond promptly when they identify new safety features that have proven benefits.

-By staying up-to-date on these advancements, insurance providers can offer competitive rates while ensuring you feel like part of an exclusive group benefiting from the latest discounts tied to cutting-edge car safety technology.
+By staying up-to-date on these advancements, insurance providers can offer competitive rates while ensuring you feel part of an exclusive group benefiting from the latest discounts tied to cutting-edge car safety technology.

 Can Installing Aftermarket Safety Features In My Car Help Reduce My Insurance Rates, Or Do They Need To Be Factory-Installed?